yunojuno/django-juno-testrunner/README.md

 But you knew that already, yep?

-`django-juno-testrunner’ has one dependency, the delightful [‘colorama’](https://pypi.python.org/pypi/colorama), but this is is handled by `setup.py`
+`django-juno-testrunner` has one automatically installed dependency, the delightful [`colorama`](https://pypi.python.org/pypi/colorama)

 2. Update your `settings.py` to use this test runner